User Guide

 The Arabic Audio Intelligence System is a deep-learning-powered platform that converts spoken Arabic audio into searchable, analysable, and summarised text.
 It was built as an academic deliverable addressing the real-world challenge of processing Arabic speech, a language with complex morphology, optional diacritics, and dozens of spoken dialects, entirely with open-source neural networks.

 The project satisfies every item in the course specification, including all optional advanced tasks (speaker diarization, emotion detection, text summarization, and a voice chat messenger with search capabilities).
+Four ASR models are available: OpenAI Whisper API (cloud), Whisper Local (HuggingFace), Wav2Vec2 (HuggingFace), and a custom CNN+LSTM trained from scratch.

 | Requirement | File / Module | Status |